Simple shell meant to be compatible with bash with added usability.

 Two black sitelen pona characters in column, the top one is 'selo', the second one is 'pona'

-selo pona (simple shell in toki pona) is an (planned) interactive shell and (planned) interpreted scripting language that is a (planned) superset of bash.
+selo pona (no caps, simple shell in toki pona) is an interactive shell and (planned) a tree-walking interpeter (planned) for a scripting language that is a (planned) superset of bash.
 That is, every bash script is also a selo pona script (planned), but selo pona adds some nicer syntax, on top. (planned)

 Built in Rust, with minimal dependencies (for now, only libc, and leftpad)